BenKang34/LACountyHomelessness/README.md

 ## Part IV: Example Analyses

 Our dashboard includes three pages: the main dashboard, the crime dashboard and the 311 calls dashboard.
 We described the dashboard in detail in the Final Presentation for LA City Homeless Project(Group9).pdf

-### Part IV-1 Some Insights from the Main Dashboard
+### Part IV-1 General Insights from the Main Dashboard

 The following is the snapshot of our main dashboard.

 ![dashboard](https://github.com/BenKang34/LACountyHomelessness/blob/master/images/dashboard.png)

-Using the aggregated measure we created (For more information about our measures, please refer to Part III-V3)., our dashboard visualizes the need for shelters of different communities in LA cities.
+Using the aggregated measure we created (for more information about our measures, please refer to Part III-V3)., our dashboard visualizes the need for shelters in different communities.
 We recommend four communities for building new shelters, which are also placed on the top of the dashboard.

-You can customize the dashboard to further examine by choosing any of the three geographical levels, 19 Homeless measures and 2 overlay markers.
+Los Angeles City staff can customize the dashboard to further examine by choosing any of the three geographical levels, nineteen homeless measures and two overlay markers.

-### Part IV-2 Some Insights from the Crime Dashboard
+### Part IV-2 General Insights from the Crime Dashboard

 ![crime](https://github.com/BenKang34/LACountyHomelessness/blob/master/images/crime.png)

 Our dashboard illustrates different types of crime where victims are the homeless people.
-We have included selection features to select the time interval as well as crime type to examine further.
+We have included selection features of time interval and crime type to examine further.

-We can conclude two insights from this page: first, the most common risk for unsheltered homeless people is assault.
+We can draw two insights from this page: first, the most common risk for unsheltered homeless people is assault.
 Second, 6 am to 12 am is a relatively safer period for homeless people.

-### Part IV-3 Some Insights from 311 Calls Dashboard: Homeless Encampment
+### Part IV-3 General Insights from 311 Calls Dashboard: Homeless Encampment

 ![311call](https://github.com/BenKang34/LACountyHomelessness/blob/master/images/311call.png)

-In this page, you can choose different threshold to see a bar graph of  census tracts that have high frequency 311 calls.
+In this page, Los Angeles City staff can set different threshold to see a bar graph of census tracts that have high frequency 311 calls.
 The heatmap will show these census tracts’ locations.

-From this map, we can see the Top 5 census tracts that have high frequency 311 calls located close to each other.
+From this map, we can see the top five census tracts with the highest frequency of 311 calls are located close to each other.

-## Part V: Recommendation
+## Part V: Recommendations

 Our recommendation for building new shelters within LA is: